 - Alice’s Adventures in Wonderland

 For teens and high schoolers

 - The Outsiders

 - Edith Wharton’s Mythology

 - The Perks of Being a Wallflower

 - The Fault in Our Stars

 That’s just a small sample of some of our favorite books to read.
-For more summer reading list ideas, check out Scholastic.com for additional book suggestions!
+If you need more ideas, check out these recommended reading book lists for kids:

 This printable summer reading log is designed to help you get your kids into the reading habit and love, love, love books!
 And the sooner you can start getting kids interested in reading, the better.